caguillen214/loading-loader/README.md

 angular.module('createdAndLoaded',[]);
 angular.module('createdButNotLoaded',[]);
 angular.module('demoApp',
-  ['ngHintModules','createdAndLoaded', 'createdButNLoadd','iDontEvenExsist']);
+  ['ngHintModules','createdAndLoaded', 'createdButNLoadd','iDontEvenexist']);

 ```
 In the example above you would be warned that:
 - The `createdButNotLoaded` module was created but that it was never loaded into the application.
 - The `createdButNLoadd` module was not found and that you should try `createdButNotLoaded`.
 - The `createdAndLoaded` module name was used twice and the first will be overwritten.
-- The `iDontEvenExsist` module was loaded but it was never created.
+- The `iDontEvenexist` module was loaded but it was never created.

 #### ngView with ngRoute
 After routing was seperated from Angular.js, it was required to have `ngRoute` as a dependency for your main module.
 Since this change, `ngRoute` often got left out, so this module also notifies you if you have routing in your application without requiring `ngRoute`.